Lakshaya-Aggarwal/Credit-Card-Operations-Dashboard/README.md

 # Credit Card Operations Dashboard

 ## Overview
-This repository contains the **Credit Card Operations Dashboard** developed using **Power BI**.
-The dashboard provides real-time insights into credit card metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+The Credit Card Operations Dashboard is designed to deliver real-time insights into key performance metrics and trends in credit card operations.
+By leveraging data from SQL databases, it enhances stakeholder engagement and supports informed decision-making through effective data visualization and analysis.
+This interactive dashboard allows users to monitor transaction patterns, customer demographics, and overall operational efficiency, facilitating a comprehensive understanding of credit card performance.

 ## Project Objective
 To create a comprehensive dashboard that delivers key performance metrics, enhancing stakeholder engagement and supporting data-driven decision-making.